 66. Galar M, Fernandez A, Barrenechea E, Bustince H, Herrera F. A review on ensembles for the class imbalance problem: bagging-, boosting-, and hybrid-based approaches.
 IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews).
 2012;42(4):463-84.

 Chapter 4

-Are Humans better than Convolutional Neural Networks across multiple Vegetation indexes for the identification of Black-grass?
+Are Humans better than Convolutional Neural Networks across multiple Vegetation indexes for the identification of Black-grass in UAS imagery?

 4.1 Introduction